Concordium/concordium-node/docs/data-storage.md

 The release schedule is a result of scheduled transfers.
-The main complication is that the effect of the transaction is not only immediate, but the GTU are release over a period of time.
-This part of the state keeps the information needed to efficiently check whether any releases need to be affected at the beginning of each block.
+The main complication is that the effect of the transaction is not only immediate, but the GTU are released over a period of time.
+This part of the state keeps the information needed to efficiently check whether any releases need to be effected at the beginning of each block.
 In particular this part just maps account addresses to the timestamp of the next release.
 This is used together with the information stored for each account in the account table, which contains all remaining